palpooja/e-commerce/README.md

 2 - User can view product
 3- user can add product to Cart
 4 - If final billing amount is greater than 10000then 500 OFF

+How to Run a Program
+1- open a VS CODE
+2 - Open a terminal and run this file as python main.py